 Related: How to create a Filebeat keystore

-Steps to add secrets to a Filebeat keystore:
+Steps to add a secret to a Filebeat keystore:

-- Add a secret value to the Filebeat keystore.
+- Add the secret value to the Filebeat keystore.

 $ printf 'strong-password' | sudo filebeat keystore add ES_PWD --stdin Successfully updated the keystore